-The opt-in model for iOS push notifications does not allow app publishers to send notifications before users agree to receive them.
-The command prompt is enabled by default and look changes are not possible.
+The opt-in model for iOS push notifications does not allow app publishers to send notifications, before users agree to receive them.
+The command prompt is enabled by default.
+Changing the view is not possible.

 Note that when you send your first messages to iOS users, they will appear on their lock screen.
 When you unlock the screen, the message disappears and is only visible in the notification center.
 To open it, the user should swipe down and find it in their notification history.

-The push-in model for Android push notifications is more loyal to app publishers.
+The push-in model for push notifications is more loyal to app publishers.
+It´s much easier for them to grow subscribers via Android.
 Users are activated automatically and reserve the right to manually deactivate the settings.
 Android makes push notifications much more accessible, even after a user unlocks the screen.
-The messages remain visible in the bar at the top of the screen and will not be removed until the user takes additional steps to remove them.
+The messages remain visible in the bar at the top of the screen.
+It will not be removed until the user takes additional steps to remove it.

 What is a good OPT-in rate?

-In principle, there is no such thing as a good opt-in rate.
+In principle, there is no such thing as an “ultimately good” opt-in rate that applies to everyone.
 There are two main factors that have a significant impact on this metric.

 With the opt-in model for automatic push notifications, Android has a much higher opt-in rate – around 90-95%.
 The average sign-up rate for iOS is around 50%.

-This also depends on the behavioral patterns of the users and varies from branch to branch.
+To successful grow subscribers also depends on their behavioral patterns and the varies from branch to branch.
 Travel, e-commerce, media and social media apps have much higher rates than B2B, finance or gaming apps.

-Why is that?
-In some cases, push notifications become an irreplaceable part of the user experience, leaving users with no choice but to sign up.
+What does that mean exactly?
+In some cases, push notifications become an irreplaceable part of the user experience.
+It´s leaving users with no choice but to sign up.

 - Travel app users need to know if their flight has been canceled or a taxi has arrived.